 A part from the fact we had to remind the hotel staff that we needed a travel cot when we arrived, the Travel Lodge did its job well.
 The food was reasonably priced and buses ran regularly to the terminal buildings throughout the day and night.
 It was no frills and functional.

 Despite an early alarm and unfamiliar surroundings, TBT was a little star at the airport.
-You can read how our first flight with a toddler went here.

 By mid-morning we had landed in Stockholm.
 After a minor panic about whether our borrowed pushchair had made it on the flight with us, we located it on the abnormal luggage conveyor belt.
 I’m sure seasoned travelling families would have looked there first, but we are still a bit ‘green’ at this international travel lark.